DevExpress/devextreme-demos/JSDemos/Demos/DateBox/Formatting/description.md

 To change how a **DateBox** displays dates, use the [displayFormat](/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#displayFormat) property.
 This demo illustrates the following examples:

 - **Locale-dependent format**
 The DateBox formats its value according to the user's locale.
-This is the default behavior.
-You don't need to define the **displayFormat** property.
+This is the default format and you do not need to define the **displayFormat** property.
 Refer to the following help topic for more information: [Localize Dates, Numbers, and Currencies](/Documentation/Guide/Common/Localization/#Localize_Dates_Numbers_and_Currencies)

 - **Built-in predefined formats**
 DevExtreme supports a number of [predefined formats](/Documentation/ApiReference/Common/Object_Structures/format/#type).
 Those are simple strings or shortcuts that define commonly used date formats so that you don't need to spell out a complex expression.
 Review the linked document for the list of values you can assign to **displayFormat**.
 This demo uses the "shortdate" format.